wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-prepare-deployment/includes/explore-user-experience.md

 While channel conversations are public, *chats* are just between you and someone else (or a group of people).
 Think of them like instant messages in other messaging apps.
 Private chats are only visible to the chat participants.

 You start one-on-one and group chats the same way: by selecting **New chat** at the top of Teams.
-Once in a chat, you'll be able to send messages that include files, links, emojis, stickers, and gifs.
+Once in a chat, you'll be able to send messages that include files, links, emojis, stickers, and GIFs.
 There are many formatting options for chat messages, including options for highlighting, font size, lists, and more.

 ![Chat window](../media/user-exp-chat.png)